commonsensesoftware/more-rs-di/README.md

 Consider the following traits and structures.

->Proc macro attributes are not required, but they the fastest and simplest approach to add DI in your applications.
+>Proc macro attributes are not required, but they are the fastest and simplest approach to add DI in your applications.

 ```rust
 use di::*;